Sida's work in Democratic Republic of the Congo

 Peaceful and inclusive societies

-Sida helps strengthen people’s resilience and build peace.
-Here are some examples of programmes and projects that Sida supports:
+Sida strengthens people’s resilience and contributes to peacebuilding.
+Here are some examples of programmes and projects supported by Sida:

 Building peace and resilience